BrooklinJazz/idomatic-redux/README.md

 The getVisibleTodos function or any function starting with get is often refered to as a selector.

 because the getVisibleTodos function is closely linked to the structure of todos, if you ever make changes to the todos reducer you would have to remember to change the getVisibleTodos function too.
-Because of this it is very useful to move Selector functions into the Reducer.
+Because of this it is very useful to move Selector functions into the appropriate Reducer.

 to do this, you will start by moving the getVisibilityFilter function to the todo reducer and exporting it as a named function
 ```js